Velocidex/velociraptor-docs/content/forensic/filesystem/_index.md

 ### The registry accessor

-To accessor Uses the OS API to access the registry hives.
+This accessor uses the OS API to access the registry hives.
 The top level directory is a list of the common hives (e.g. `HKEY_USERS`).
 The accessor creates a registry abstraction to make it appear as a
 filesystem: